|Facilities | Rating | Reviews|

 As part of plans to grow the services in 2015, an M&S Simply Food opened here on 19 March 2015.
 Lucky Coin and Fifth Wheel Bar & Grill also officially opened here on 30 March but actually opened on 25 March.
 A temporary unbranded restaurant and bar were in operation whilst the new facilities were built.

 There are a series of breakdown units located within the services.

 Lymm was run by Poplar 2000, but it got mixed up with the Granada and Compass merge/diverge mess.
-To cut a long story short, Moto ended up owning the services and they are slowly dropping the Poplar 2000 branding and replacing its unique facilities with their own, such as WHSmith and Costa.
-By 2015 the Poplar name survived on the road signs only.
+To cut a long story short, Moto ended up owning the services and began to slowly drop the Poplar 2000 branding and replacing its unique facilities with their own, such as WHSmith and Costa.
+By the start of 2015 the Poplar name, which had survived only on the road signs, had completely disappeared.

 The truckstop was proposed in 1987 and built next to an original, much smaller one which has been there since the 1950s.

 In 2006 the services won a four star loo award.

 |Birch (M62 east, 35 miles)||Services on the M56||Chester (14 miles)|